Jim Clark (criminal): Early life and criminal career

 Jim Clark was born in Mountainburg, Arkansas on February 26, 1902.
 In 1923, the 21-year-old Clark was arrested in Oklahoma and sent to the state reformatory in Granite.
 He was eventually released from the reformatory and drifted to Texas where he found work in the oil fields.
 By 1927, he had begun smuggling bootleg liquor across the border from Juarez, Mexico and was jailed for 30 days after a botched robbery that same year.
 Returning to Oklahoma, he was again arrested for burglary and sentenced to five years imprisonment on March 31, 1928.

 Clark was released after serving less than a year of his sentence and quickly returned to his criminal career.
 On March 14, 1932, he was sentenced to two years in prison for stealing a car in Sequoyah County, Oklahoma.
 Six weeks later, Clark officially became a fugitive when he walked off from the prison camp in Colby on April 25.
 His escape lasted only briefly however when he was arrested with Frank Sawyer and Ed Davis riding in a stolen car near Rich Hill, Missouri on June 17.
-Their arrest occurring hours after the robbery of $47,000 from a bank in Fort Scott, Kansas, in actuality having been committed by the Barker Gang, Clark and his two accomplices were wrongly convicted of the robbery and imprisoned at the state penitentiary at Lansing.
+Their arrest occurring hours after the robbery of $47,000 from a bank in Fort Scott, Kansas, in reality having been committed by the Barker Gang, Clark and his two accomplices were wrongly convicted of the robbery and imprisoned at the state penitentiary at Lansing.